dhis2/app-platform/docs/scripts/start.md

   --cwd       working directory to use (defaults to cwd) --version   Show version number                                      [boolean] --config    Path to JSON config file
-  -h, --help  Show help                                                [boolean]
+  --port, -p  The port to use when running the development server       [number] -h, --help  Show help                                                [boolean]
 ```